 By exploiting insecure APIs, attackers can easily access enterprise data and launch DDoS attacks.
 What’s more, sophisticated attackers can use several measures to evade detection when launching API attacks.

 As companies increase their dependence on APIs, there have been a growing number of attacks targeting them.
-According to Gartner, API-related abuses are believed to become the most common attack vector by 2022.
+In 2023, nearly half (45.8%) of all ATO attacks targeted API endpoints.

 There are a few steps you can take to safeguard your cloud system from API attacks: